 Optimise all images

-Compress images (use WebP format where possible), add descriptive alt text to every image, and use descriptive filenames (team-meeting-chennai.jpg, not IMG_0023.jpg).
+Compress images (use WebP format where possible), add descriptive alt text to every image, and use descriptive filenames (team-meeting.jpg, not IMG_0023.jpg).

 -